 You should store winter tyres in dry and cool locations such as the cellar or garage.
 Stacking them on top of each other or laying them flat on the floor is alright.
 Vertically storing them should be limited to a height of 4 tyres.
 Try to ask your tyre dealer for storage bags as these will prevent the rubber from drying and cracking.
 Put each tyre into a storage bag before stacking them.
 Remember to store tyres away from welding machines and electric motors.

 Do you need winter tyres for your new van?
-Tell us when you order your new van from Van sales.
+Tell us when you order your new van from Swiss Vans.
 For your existing van, please contact customer service at